GET SOLUTIONS FOR YOUR BUSINESS DISPUTES CONTACT DAVID

 If you file suit against someone for $100,000 and win, but your attorney’s fees total $45,000, can you get the losing party to cover those expenses?

-The answer in California, as in almost every jurisdiction, is no, but there are a few exceptions that may allow you to recover your attorney’s fees.
+In California, as in almost every jurisdiction, the answer is no, but there are a few exceptions that may allow you to recover your attorney’s fees.

 Attorney David Schwartz has been involved in every aspect of civil litigation, representing both plaintiffs and defendants, for 45-plus years.
 He will listen to your upcoming or current case, advise you of your best options going forward, and represent you vigorously if need be.